huskerman34/htc-ccis1301.github.io/assignments/pt-case-study/pacifictrails-pt1.md

 ## Introduction
 The case study projects are included at the end of most chapters of your text book.
 Generally speaking, you will follow the instructions in the textbook, but you should check here for notes that have you modify or change parts of the assignment.
 I will add general information and tips here, but I *__may__* also modify the assignment to prevent re-work later or to better match current best practices.

-Please read the introduction to the case study found at the bottom of page 61.
-At the top of page 62, you can see the planned site map for the website and the initial wireframe layout of the pages.
+<iframe width="420" height="315" src="https://www.youtube.com/embed/jVDqs_CgueM" frameborder="0" allowfullscreen></iframe>

 We will treat this case study much like a real world iterative web development project.
 You can imagine me as your go-between with the actual client.
 I will handle getting the details worked out while you handle the coding work.
 We will deliver something (your completed assignment) to the client on a regular schedule.
 The first deliverable is due in only one week, but is only a small amount of the final site.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/jVDqs_CgueM" frameborder="0" allowfullscreen></iframe>

 ## GitHub
 To do this project, you will begin by forking and cloning the ptCaseStudy repository from our class GitHub page.
 This repository includes the images and media files that you will use later for the project, but you will add all of the html and css files.